jina-ai/jina/docs/datatype/image/small-images-inside-big-images/building-executors.md

 ```

 ### **YoloV5Segmenter**
-Since we want to retrieve small images in bigger images, the technique that we will havily rely on is segmenting.
+Since we want to retrieve small images in bigger images, the technique that we will heavily rely on is segmenting.
 Basicly, we want to do object detection on the indexed images.
 This will generate bounding boxes around objects
-detected in side the images.
+detected inside the images.
 The detected objects will be extracted and added as chunks to the original documents.
-BTW, guess what is the state-of-the-art object detection model ?
+By the way, guess what is the state-of-the-art object detection model ?

 Right, we will use YoloV5.